Automating image builds using Jenkins and Packer

 -

-If all the settings are correct, the image assembly is launched.
+If the configuration is correct, the system will start building images.
 You can see the result in the build logs.

 Note

-When configuring a Jenkins job under GitHub Hook log, you may encounter the Polling has not run yet
+When configuring a Jenkins task under GitHub Hook log, you may encounter a Polling has not run yet

-Then there are three new images in Compute Cloud under Images:
+As a result, three new images will appear in Compute Cloud under Images:

 Debian